Finding Nemo

-Pre-production of the film began in early 1997.
+Pre-production of the film began in 1997.
 The inspiration for Finding Nemo sprang from multiple experiences, going back to Stanton's childhood, when he loved going to the dentist to see the fish tank, assuming that the fish were from the ocean and wanted to go home.
 To ensure that the movements of the fish in the film were believable, the animators took a crash course in fish biology and oceanography.
 Thomas Newman composed the score for the film.

-Premiering in Los Angeles on May 18, Finding Nemo was released in theaters in the United States on May 30, 2003.
-Upon its release, it received widespread acclaim from critics, who praised the visual elements, screenplay and characters that has been cited as funny to both young moviegoers and their parents.
-It also became the highest-grossing animated film at the time of its release, and was the second-highest-grossing film of 2003, earning a total of $871 million worldwide by the end of its initial theatrical run.
-The film was also nominated for three Academy Awards, winning one for Best Animated Feature, becoming the first Pixar film to do so.
+First premiering at the El Capitan Theatre in Los Angeles on May 18, Finding Nemo was released in theaters in the United States on May 30.
+Upon its release, it received widespread acclaim from critics, who praised the visual elements, screenplay, animation, Newman's score and characters that have been cited as funny to both young moviegoers and their parents.
+It became the highest-grossing animated film at the time of its release, and the second-highest-grossing film of 2003, as well as the sixth-highest-grossing film overall at the time of its release, earning a total of $871 million worldwide by the end of its initial theatrical run.
+The film received four nominations at the 76th Academy Awards, and won the award for Best Animated Feature, becoming the first Pixar and Disney film to do so.
+In 2008, the American Film Institute named it as the 10th greatest American animated film as part of their 10 Top 10 lists.
+Since then, it has been widely regarded as one of the greatest animated films of all time.

 Finding Nemo is the best-selling DVD title of all time, with over 40 million copies sold as of 2006, and was the highest-grossing G-rated film of all time before Pixar's own Toy Story 3 overtook it.
 The film was re-released in 3D in 2012.
-In 2008, the American Film Institute named it as the 10th greatest American animated film as part of their 10 Top 10 lists.
 A sequel, Finding Dory, was released in June 2016.